TUTORIAL

 tutorial-en-035004

-Documents containing 'ワカメ' have IDs 2 and 3, and '妹' is in document ID 3.
-Since the search is for 'OR' between them, the search engine returns documents with IDs 2 and 3.
-However, the order is such that the document with ID 3, which contains more of the user's search keywords, is returned first, followed by the document with ID 2.
+The document IDs containing 'ワカメ' are 2 and 3, and the document ID containing '妹' is 3.
+Since this is an 'OR' search, the search engine will return documents with IDs 2 and 3.
+However, the results will be ordered with document ID 3 first, followed by document ID 2.

 Results.